eToThePiIPower/bootstrap4jekyll/_drafts/example-2.md

     heading: Includes unreleased features
     text:
-      The `rprompt` or `root` options shown here are not part of the official `rouge` release, at least not yet.
-I'll be writing up a blog post on them shortly and pushing my repo as a fork for those interested in the feature, and this example post will be updated with the details then.
+      The `rprompt` or `root` options shown here are not part of the official `rouge` release, but can be found on my fork under the `feature.root-prompt` branch.
 ---

 This post is an example post.
 If you can see this message, the post was